 “I have heard of your faith in the Lord Jesus and your love towards all the saints, and for this reason I do not cease to give thanks for you as I remember you in my prayers.”
 Ephesians 1: 15-16

 Over the years, we have grown and changed and become even more deeply part of the community of Oxford and surrounding areas ranging from southern Lancaster county, into Delaware and Maryland and, of course, here in Southern Chester County.
-We are a parish that is known for how “welcoming” it is.
+We are a parish that is known for how “welcoming” we are.
 One of the best features of the Episcopal Church is that it is a church where people who have belonged to many other denominations or who have never belonged to a church community have found a home.
 We extend a warm welcome to anyone who is looking to deepen their spirituality, who are looking for a church home where they will know that they are accepted and loved, who can come “just as they are” and feel at home.
-Our worship includes scripture reading from the Revised Common Lectionary, music in a variety of styles ranging from traditional hymns to contemporary liturgical music, and the weekly celebration of Holy Communion.
+Our worship includes scripture readings from the Revised Common Lectionary, music in a variety of styles ranging from traditional hymns to contemporary liturgical music, and the weekly celebration of Holy Communion.
 When you walk through the doors of St. Christopher’s, know that YOU BELONG!

 I am so pleased to be the pastor of this parish.
 We are a parish that puts the worship of God at the center of parish life and from it everything else follows.
 We have long been a place that has provided a home for AA so that several meetings can be offered each week.
-We now also are thrilled to offer to the community an Alzheimer’s and Dementia Caregivers’ Support Group that will meet on the first Saturday of every month at 10 AM in the church house (the old rectory).
+We now also are thrilled to offer to the community an Alzheimer’s and Dementia Caregivers’ Support Group that meets on the first Saturday of every month at 10 AM in the church house (the old rectory).
 Both of these groups are conducting ZOOM meetings during this time and are looking forward to the time that they will gather again in-person.
 Look for other activities offered by our Health Care Ministry Team.
-In 2019, we also hope to begin a Spirituality Center at St. Christopher’s and have hosted several events both for parishioners and community members alike.
-Other events and sessions are being developed that will allow anyone who desires to take part the opportunity to deepen faith and growth in spiritual life.
+In addition, we have begun work to create a Spirituality Center at St. Christopher’s and have hosted several events both for parishioners and community members alike.
+Other events and sessions are being developed that will allow anyone who desires to take part the opportunity to deepen faith and and to grow in spiritual life.
 Keep returning to the website as this continues to develop over the course of the year to find out what is happening next.

 The Rev. Dr. Mary Ann Mertz